phancanhtrinh/phancanhtrinh.github.io/eng_tut/_posts/2022-06-13-auto-growth-curve.md

 ```

-Your result should look like below:
+Your result should look like the figure below

 ![](/images/eng_tut/growthcurve/plot.png)